1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Stay tuned for updates!
+Students can continue to complete forms and access award information for other academic periods.
 The Pennsylvania State Grant is paid in part or in whole by the Commonwealth and is administered by the Pennsylvania Higher Education Assistance Agency (PHEAA) to undergraduate Pennsylvania residents who demonstrate high financial need.
 Grants are considered “gift aid”, meaning they don't need to be re-paid.

 You do not need to accept the grant in LionPATH.
 The grant will disburse once the funds are sent to Penn State from PHEAA.
 PA State grant award notices from PHEAA should be considered estimates.